connorb645/horse-racing-project/README.md

 ## App Bootstrapper

+I like to create an App Bootstrapper class which essentially configures the initial screen and any dependencies it requires.
+This helps keep the App Delegate clean.

 ## The File Reader

 I opted for a statically embedded file in order to host my json data.
 I therefore needed to make sure I could read the data from the file itself before any decoding could be done.
 I wanted to create a layer of abstraction on top of the default way to read data from a bundle.